Featured Cosmetic Ingredient Of The Week – Orange Peel Wax

-Shouldn’t it?
-Did you know that in the United States, the term “natural” can be used on skin care products that contain little or no actual “natural” ingredients?
+Natural Soap Should Mean Natural, Shouldn’t it?
+Did you know that in the United States, the term “natural” often used on skin care products that contain little or no actual “natural” ingredients?
 At Soap Alchemy, when we say “natural” we mean “natural.”
-Plain and simple… We only use food grade oils in all of our soaps.
-They are not bleached, deodorized or refined, just natural, food grade vegetable oils.
+Plain and simple… We only use food grade ingredients in all of our Natural Soap.
+The Ingredients are not bleached, deodorized or refined, just natural, food-grade vegetable oils.
+The Sodium Hydroxide is Food Grade.
 Many soap manufacturers use cosmetic grade oils… You wouldn’t want to cook with cosmetic grade oils, so why put them on your skin?

-Since every body is different, at any given time, you will find between 30 and 40 different varieties of soap on our website.
-For those who prefer no scent, we make about 10 different soaps that contain no essential oils or scent masking chemicals, which you may find in some “fragrance free” products, so you can choose what soaps work best for your type of skin.
-Our Pure Castile line of soap uses only 100% Extra Virgin Olive Oil as the base oil for the soap while our Basic Castile line of soap, which includes our Oatmeal Soaps containing Certified Gluten Free Oatmeal, uses a blend of Soybean, Extra Virgin Olive and Palm Kernel Oils as well as Babassu Oil, Cocoa Seed Butter and Jojoba Oil.
-Our Goat Milk Soaps contain Soybean, Coconut, Babassu and Jojoba Oils, Cocoa Seed Butter and Goat Milk.
+Since everybody is different, you will find between 40 and 50 different varieties of soap on our website.
+For those who prefer no scent, we make about ten different soaps that contain no essential oils or scent masking chemicals, which you may find in some “fragrance-free” products, so you can choose the soap which is the best for your skin type.
+Our Pure Castile line of soap uses only 100% Extra Virgin Olive Oil as the base oil for the soap.
+The Basic Castile line of soap, which includes our Oatmeal Soaps containing Certified Gluten Free Oatmeal, uses a blend of Soybean, Organic Extra Virgin Olive, Organic Palm Kernel Oils as well as Organic Palm Oil, Organic Cocoa Seed Butter and Organic Jojoba Oil.
+Our Goat Milk Soaps contain Soybean, Coconut, Babassu and Organic Jojoba Oils, Organic Cocoa Seed Butter and Goat Milk.

-Our Specialty Soaps offer completely different blends of food grade, natural vegetable oils in each different bar to allow more choice in the oils which go on your body.
-Our Shea Butter Specialty Soap contains 35% unrefined Shea Butter!
+Our Specialty Soaps offer entirely different blends of food grade, natural vegetable oils in each different bar to allow more choice in the oils which go on your body.
+Our Shea Butter Specialty Soap contains 35% Organic Fair Trade unrefined Shea Butter!
 We also offer Neem and Tea Tree, Hempseed with Rosemary, Baby Almond, Avocado with Spearmint and Sunflower Oil Soap in this line.

 Be Good to Your Body, Be Good to the Earth.

-Our bars of soap not only claim to be natural, they are and they are safe for the environment.
-From the paper we use to package it, to our display boxes, our marketing materials and the inks used in our printed materials, you can bury it in the ground and it will break down naturally leaving nothing behind to harm the environment.
-Our wrappers and marketing materials are printed with soy inks on 100% recycled paper, our boxes are made with FSC Certified paperboard and printed with linseed oil inks and our soaps use all natural, earth friendly ingredients.
+Our bars of soap not only claim to be natural, but they are also safe for the environment.
+From the paper we use to package it, to our display boxes, our marketing materials and the inks used in our printed materials, you can bury it in the ground, and it will break down naturally leaving nothing behind to harm the environment.
+Our wrappers and marketing materials, printed with American soy inks on 100% recycled paper, our boxes are made with FSC Certified paperboard, printed with linseed oil inks.
+Our soaps use all natural, earth-friendly ingredients.

-Soap Alchemy sources as much ingredient and packaging from USA as possible.
+Soap Alchemy sources as much ingredient and packaging from the USA as possible.
 But, it is not always possible.
 For example, Tea Tree oil is from Australia.
 However, Orange Essential Oil is from America!
-The paper we print on is made in Michigan, the ink we use to print is also American Made.
-The plastic jars we use are made in USA as well as the lids, the plastic shrink wrap.
+The paper we print on, made in Michigan, the ink we use to print is also American Made.
+The plastic jars, lids, labels, ink, shrink-wrap, all made in the USA.
 Soap Alchemy strives to source American where ever possible.
 For example, Sugar, from America, Sodium Hydroxide, a critical ingredient in Soap, made in America.
 Make a positive choice, help us to build a better, healthier America.

 tim @ May 9, 2010